 Another insight that came forward while researching was that it is not always about making sure whether your kid is safe or not, it seems that it is more about coping up with your own anxiety as a parent.

-Allow your kids to be able to share their concerns with you them self to keep a healthy relationship going.
+Allow your kids to be able to share their concerns with you themself to keep a healthy relationship going.
 The tracking applications are not entirely at fault, but it should be clear why you are using it.
-Is it to keep a check on your kid in a heathy way?
+Is it to keep a check on your kid in a healthy way?
 Or is it because you have doubts on your own abilities of parenting?